Please view North Carolina Specialty Hospital’s Restrictions/COVID-19 Page for any changes.

-Dr. Dellaero is a graduate of Duke University.
-He graduated from Baylor College of Medicine in Houston, Texas.
+After graduating from Duke University, Dr. Dellaero earned his medical degree from Baylor College of Medicine in Houston, Texas.
 He completed his orthopedic surgery training at Duke University Medical Center.
-Dr. Dellaero has completed additional fellowship training and research in Sports Medicine/Arthroscopy as well as Knee and Shoulder Reconstructive Surgery at the world renowned Hughston Sports Medicine Foundation.
-He also holds a Certificate of Added Qualification (CAQ) in Sports Medicine*.
-He has an academic affiliation with Duke University Medical Center.
+Following, Dr. Dellaero acquired additional fellowship training and engaged in research in sports medicine/arthroscopy, as well as knee and shoulder reconstructive surgery, at the prestigious Hughston Sports Medicine Foundation.
+He holds a Certificate of Added Qualification (CAQ) in Sports Medicine* (fewer than 600 surgeons in the country have a sports medicine CAQ).

 Dr. Dellaero is a member of the American Orthopedic Society for Sports Medicine, the Arthroscopy Association of North America, the International Society of Arthroscopy, Knee Surgery, and Orthopedic Sports Medicine, and the American Academy of Orthopedic Surgeons.

 His training and expertise enable Dr. Dellaero to treat a diverse range of orthopedic conditions and disorders, which include:

 While Dr. Dellaero prioritizes conservative treatment methods whenever possible, he is widely recognized for his innovative and minimally-invasive surgical techniques.
 When non-surgical approaches fail to relieve symptoms, Dr. Dellaero provides patients with the following surgical options: